The Immigration Medical Exam, Explained

 You must bring your green card interview appointment letter from the NVC.
 The doctor will not perform the medical exam unless you arrive with this document, which they’ll use to verify that you have an active green card application.

 Let Boundless be your immigration go-to, guaranteed approval or your money back.
 Learn more about what Boundless can do to help.

 The green card medical exam is not like a routine physical you’d receive from your family doctor.
 Nor will the doctor give you a “pass” or “fail” grade based on your overall health.
 (See below for important medical exam information for women.)

-During the medical exam, the doctor will review your immunization and medical history with you.
+The exam will last roughly two hours, and during that time, the doctor will review your immunization and medical history with you.
 They will ask both general and specific questions about your health.
 You’ll also get a basic checkup (or “physical”).

 In addition, the doctor will look for specific conditions that fall into the following categories (see below for information about how the presence of such conditions can affect your green card application):